gplessis/dotdeb-nginx/debian/modules/nginx-lua/README.markdown

 Other scripting language implementations typically struggle to match this performance level.

-The Lua state (Lua VM instance) is shared across all the requests handled by a single nginx worker process to miminize memory use.
+The Lua state (Lua VM instance) is shared across all the requests handled by a single nginx worker process to minimize memory use.

-On a ThinkPad T400 2.80 GHz laptop, the HelloWorld example readily achieves 28k req/sec using `http_load -p 10`.
-By contrast, Nginx + php-fpm 5.2.8 + Unix Domain Socket yields 6k req/sec and [Node.js](http://nodejs.org/) v0.6.1 yields 10.2k req/sec for their HelloWorld equivalents.
+On a ThinkPad T400 2.80 GHz laptop, the Hello World example readily achieves 28k req/sec using `http_load -p 10`.
+By contrast, Nginx + php-fpm 5.2.8 + Unix Domain Socket yields 6k req/sec and [Node.js](http://nodejs.org/) v0.6.1 yields 10.2k req/sec for their Hello World equivalents.

 This module performs best when built with [LuaJIT 2.0](http://luajit.org/luajit.html).